andrewwinters5000/klimakoffer/milestone2.md

     where $a$ represents the semi-major axis, and $b$ represents the semi-minor axis of the ellipse (refer to the figure).
 Earth's eccentricity undergoes periodic changes over hundreds of thousands of years.
 2. Obliquity ($\epsilon$): This parameter, also referred to as axial tilt, represents the angle between Earth's rotational axis and its orbital axis.
 The obliquity angle is equivalent to the angle between the equatorial plane and the orbital plane.
 The obliquity angle varies periodically over approximately $\tau_{\epsilon} \approx 20,000$ years.
 3. Precession distance ($\tilde \omega$): Earth's axis rotates with a period of about $40,000$ years, causing the seasons to shift in position within the elliptical orbit of Earth.
 This phenomenon is known as precession or spin.
 We define the precession distance as the angle between the aphelion and the vernal equinox.

+> **NOTE:** In the paper of Berger, the precession distance ($\tilde \omega$) is sometimes defined from the perihelion and sometimes from the aphelion.
+We use the phelion in our implementation as it is the one obtained with equation (6) from Berger.

 ![](/assets/milestone2/part2-earthspin-nolabel.jpg)
 * Figure modified from [https://ugc.berkeley.edu/background-content/earths-spin-tilt-orbit/](https://ugc.berkeley.edu/background-content/earths-spin-tilt-orbit/).